Leaders.com

 amy edmonson

-Sharing ideas or expressing concerns with team members and leadership can also be “risky.”
-For example, if senior leadership has expressed hesitation—or downright disproval—for using new software, tools, or processes, team members may not feel safe bringing forth ideas for anything new.
+Sharing ideas or expressing concerns with employees and leadership can also be “risky.”
+For example, if senior leadership has expressed hesitation—or downright disproval—for using new software, tools, or processes, team members may not feel like they can bring forth ideas for anything new.

 The Four Stages of Psychological Safety